 Whether you are a novice or a veteran of Japanese culture, there is little chance you have heard of Izakaya (居酒屋) until you have lived in Japan.
 Literally, Izakaya is a sake shop in which you stay, essentially a bar.
 But while it may have originated as a small after-work drinking shop, it has given way to a whole new eating and drinking trend: nomihoudai (飲み放題) and tabehoudai (食べ放題).
 Both of these are sets in which you can order as much drink (nomimono) and food (tabemono) over a fixed period of time (usually two hours).

-Whilst drinking with a student club I have learnt a lot.
 You always wait until every member has a drink to chant the traditional ‘KANPAI!’ as one.
 Most drinking games require a self introduction in Japanese before participation.
 When a senpai (older member of the club) asks something of you, you do as you are told, when he asks you to drink you drink, but sometimes at the end of the night he will pay for you, this was my case.
 There is a sense that he is making an investment in you, according to the Japanese there is a sense of trust that the kouhai (younger member) will one day remember his senpai.
 In turn when the younger members get older, they might pay for the newly recruited.
 The nomikai (drinking party) usually ends with the leader of the group or club saying a few words then the entirety of the group claps hands together saying ‘Yooooo’ signifying the end of the event.